Achilles tendon repairAchilles tendon rupture - surgery; Percutaneous Achilles tendon rupture repair

-Surgery to repair the Achilles tendon is done if your Achilles tendon has been torn into 2 pieces.
+Surgery to repair the Achilles tendon is done if your Achilles tendon has a complete tear.

 To fix your torn Achilles tendon, the surgeon will:

 - Make a cut down the back of your heel

 - Make several small cuts rather than one large cut

 - Bring the ends of your tendon together

 - Stitch the wound closed

 Before surgery is considered, you and your health care provider will talk about ways to take care of your Achilles tendon rupture.

 You may need this surgery if your Achilles tendon has torn and separated.